millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 1. Write a function that determines whether or not a matrix is in echelon form.

 2. Write a function that row-reduces a matrix to echelon form.
-The hard part of this problem is determining when to swap rows.
+The difficult part of this problem is determining when to swap rows.